 PhotoMerchant: Tell me about yourself and your photography business.

-I started Lifetime Images by Brandy a little over year ago and I focus on maternity, newborn, baby, and family portraits.
+I started Lifetime Images by Brandy a little over 4 years ago and I focus on Weddings, engagement, maternity, newborn, child, and family portraits.
 I wanted to get repeat business from my wedding clients by offering studio portraits, so I made a home studio.

 PM: What’s the most important thing you’ve learned about running a business?

 BR: It’s extremely time consuming, and so time management is important.
 I’m a perfectionist and am constantly thinking about how to make things better, or new, or unique.
 Sometimes I don’t sleep much, especially since I’m also the mother of two.
 Luckily my husband is very supportive, but it’s still hard to manage my time.

 I’ve also learned it’s important to be firm with my pricing, particularly with weddings.
 I don’t negotiate the quality of work I deliver, so I won’t negotiate my prices and what I know I deserve for my work.

 In my portrait work, I find pricing challenging.
 There are a lot of franchise and amateur companies in my area that do low quality photographs for low prices.
 My service is more expensive, but my clients are paying for excellent quality, which includes all the time I spend editing to make things perfect.

 PM: Why do you think your customers like working with you?

 BR: The biggest and most consistent compliment I hear is that my photos look like they’re out of a magazine.
 They’re unique.